Medicaid for Mental Health Coverage

 What types of mental health conditions does Medicaid cover?

-Medicaid covers many mental health conditions.
+Medicaid covers many mental health conditions and serious mental illness, as well as substance use disorders.
 To reimburse therapists or clients, Medicaid requires that the client receive a diagnosis from their therapist.
-This diagnosis guides treatment and insurance coverage.
+This diagnosis guides mental health treatment and insurance coverage.

 Examples of eligible mental health conditions include: